-Why?
-Because if you’re taken to court and found liable, they may order you to pay damages with future earnings.
 While we never think the worst can happen, it’s better to prepare for it.
 And it’s hard to deny the peace of mind assured for as little as $9 a month.

 Still not convinced?
 Gallen Insurance provides examples of 10 actual claims to demonstrate how quickly policyholders can exhaust their underlying insurance policies.
 And how having umbrella insurance can save you financially.

 Tracy Scott, a freelance writer, higher education subject matter expert, and blogger.